0

 Other Common Symptoms

-According to this study, such symptoms should not be ignored because they might indicate an underlying issue with our digestive system's acidity levels.
+Such symptoms should not be ignored because they might indicate an underlying issue with our digestive system's acidity levels.

 Misconceptions about Indigestion and Low Stomach Acid

 A frequent misunderstanding is that too much stomach acid results from indigestion, worry, unease, and GERD.
 Contrarily, these conditions may be a sign of inadequate stomach acid production.
-These conditions can often be a sign of low stomach acid.

 A surprising stat: nearly 50% of people over 60 have hypochlorhydria (low stomach acid).
 Yet many believe their discomfort stems from too much acid.
 This misunderstanding leads to an overuse of antacids, which only exacerbates the problem.

-If you're suffering from persistent indigestion or heartburn symptoms despite taking antacids regularly – it might be time to question if low stomach acid could be your issue instead.
+If you're suffering from persistent indigestion or heartburn symptoms despite taking antacids regularly, it might be time to question if low stomach acid could be your issue instead.

 The Consequences of Inadequate Stomach Acid